-•

 C14 Yes No

-Does your institution have an X

-application closing date? Λ
+Does your institution have an application closing date? Х

 C14 Application closing date (fall): 07/01

 C14 Priority date:

-C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than ,
+C15 Are first-time, first-year students accepted for terms other than X C15 Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х

-the fall? Х